GabeScott/standard-works-vault/General Conference/1974 October - Eternal Togetherness.md

 Let us read a few of the things he has told us about obedience.
 Said the Savior to the Nephites:

-“Come unto me and be ye saved; for verily I say unto you, that except ye shall keep my commandments, which I have commanded you at this time, ye shall in no case enter into the kingdom of heaven.”
-(3 Ne.
-12:20.)
+“Come unto me and be ye saved; for verily I say unto you, that except ye shall keep my commandments, which I have commanded you at this time, ye shall in no case enter into the kingdom of heaven.” ([[3 Nephi 12.20|3 Ne.
+12:20]].)

 Stop and think what those words can mean to you and your family.
 Study them.
 Ponder over them.
 They are most serious—“except ye shall keep my commandments, which I have commanded you at this time, ye shall in no case enter into the kingdom of heaven.”

-In the early history of our church the Savior gave a revelation in which he said essentially the same thing: “Keep my commandments continually. ...
-And except thou do this, where I am you cannot come.”
-(D&C 25:15.)
+In the early history of our church the Savior gave a revelation in which he said essentially the same thing: “Keep my commandments continually. … And except thou do this, where I am you cannot come.” ([[D&C 25.15|D&C 25:15]].)

 Kenneth, you have received the priesthood.
-To those who are thus ordained the Lord gives great promises for the future, but he sets up a condition in these words: “You shall live by every word that proceedeth forth from the mouth of God.”
-(D&C 84:44.)
+To those who are thus ordained the Lord gives great promises for the future, but he sets up a condition in these words: “You shall live by every word that proceedeth forth from the mouth of God.” ([[D&C 84.44|D&C 84:44]].)

 Don’t you see that if we are going to spend eternity with the Lord, we have to earn that privilege by doing what he asks of us?
 If we are going to spend eternity with him, we must become like him and so must our wives and our children.
 But we only become like him by keeping his commandments, by being in his church and following his program.
 Don’t you see that the program of the Church is really the plan of salvation, the way by which we develop those Christlike traits that make us like him?